-Services that are covered for you What you must pay when you get these services There is no coinsurance.
-A one-time screening ultrasound for people at risk.
-The plan only covers copayment, or deductible for this screening if you have certain risk factors and if you get a referral for it members eligible for this preventive from your physician, physician assistant, nurse practitioner, or clinical screening. nurse specialist.
-Acupuncture for chronic low back pain In-Network: Medicare Covered Acupuncture Covered services include: Services Up to 12 visits in 90 days are covered for Medicare beneficiaries under the \$0 copayment following circumstances: Specialist's Office For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; In-Network: • nonspecific, in that it has no identifiable systemic cause (i.e., not Routine Acupuncture associated with metastatic, inflammatory, infectious, etc. disease); \$0 copayment not associated with surgery; and • not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: In-Network: Medicare Covered Acupuncture Services \$20 copayment - Specialist's Office Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the Medicare Covered Acupuncture Services \$20 copayment nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
+Prior authorization requirements may apply.
+Allergy shots and serum In-Network: You are covered for allergy shots and serum when medically necessary. \$0 copayment - PCP's Office - Specialist's Office Ambulance services In-Network: • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger Emergency Ambulance \$200 copayment per trip regardless of the number of trips - Ground Ambulance the person's health or if authorized by the plan.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that 20% coinsurance regardless of the number of trips - Air Ambulance transportation by ambulance is medically required.
+Prior authorization requirements may apply.
+Non-Emergency Ambulance \$0 copayment per trip regardless of the number of trips - Ground Ambulance 20% coinsurance regardless of the number of trips - Air Ambulance